Japan Automotive Hall of Fame: 2001

-Born in 1889, Ishibashi (which translates into Stone Bridge) came from a family of 'tabi' (a traditional Japanese socks) manufacturers.
+Born in 1889, Ishibashi came from a family of 'tabi', a traditional Japanese socks manufacturer.
 These evolved into working shoes with rubber soles, and the use of rubber was then expanded into several fields.
-The decision to make car tires came with the founding of Bridgestone Tyres in 1931, which became world-famous over the ensuing years.
-Ishibashi died in 1976.
+He founded Bridgestone (the English translation of his family name 'Ishibashi' backwards) Tires in 1931, which became Japan's first national producer of tires for cars and trucks.
+Ishibashi died in September 1976.